ebaudrez/h5gen/README.md

 (e.g., when you are using another version of the HDF5 library than the one I have tested against).
 Any self-test failure should be considered a bug.

+For more detailed installation instructions, please refer to the file `INSTALL` inside the distribution.

 ## BUGS

 None known.
 Feedback and bug reports welcome.